 This dissertation is comprised of a general introduction (chapter 1), three data chapters (chapters 2, 3, and 4), and a general conclusion (chapter 5).
 The following paragraphs list the titles of the data chapters and briefly describe the research questions and general approaches in each data chapter.

 Chapter 2.
 Weed community composition in simple and more diverse cropping systems.
-This study examined how the aboveground and underground weed communities responded to cropping system diversification.
+This study examined how the weed aboveground communities responded to cropping system diversification.
 We hypothesized that diversified cropping systems, with reduced use of chemical herbicides, would provide weed control equal in effectiveness to the conventional approaches applied in the 2-year corn and soybean system.
 We assessed weed control efficacy by measuring weed aboveground mass and population densities.
 Additionally, we measured crop yields, positing that differences in weed aboveground mass and density could be reflected in differences in crop yields.
 Next, we hypothesized that the weed communities in the more diverse cropping systems would be more diverse, more even, and more species-rich than those in the 2-year corn and soybean system, reflecting a broader range of crop species and their attendant management practices in the more diverse rotations.
 Finally, we hypothesized that including oat, red clover, and alfalfa in rotations with corn and soybean would reduce the density and aboveground mass of noxious weed species in corn and soybean when the rotations cycles returned to corn and soybean.
-A randomized complete block, split-plot design with four replications was used to study three different crop rotation systems (2-, 3-, or 4-year) suitable for the United States corn Corn beltBelt.
+A randomized complete block, split-plot design with four replications was used to study three different crop rotation systems (2-, 3-, or 4-year) suitable for the United States Corn Belt.
 The baseline system was a conventional corn - soybean system.
 The baseline system was diversified with oat, red clover, and alfalfa in the longer rotations.
 Conventional broadcast herbicide and reduced herbicide management regimes were applied in a split-plot manner to corn phases of the three rotations.
 Weeds were surveyed 4 to 6 weeks before corn and soybean harvests, and 2 to 3 weeks after oat harvest or the last hay cut of the season.
 The passage of a few weeks between oat and alfalfa harvest and weed surveys allowed physically damaged plants in those crops to grow back to recognizability.
 Weed aboveground samples were collected from eight quadrats arranged in a 4 x 2 grid throughout each experimental unit (eu).
 The sample grid was randomized every year in such a way that quadrats were at least 3 m away from plot borders to avoid any edge effect.
 Individual weed species aboveground and seedbank abundance and whole weed community aboveground and seedbank abundance were measured.
 Ecological indices were calculated from the abundance data.
-Crop yields were reported in comparison with the averages for the surrounding cCounty’s and for the state of Iowa.
-State’s averages.
+Crop yields were reported in comparison with the averages for the surrounding county and for the state of Iowa.